 Should I Enroll in Part A if I’m Still Working?

 Even if you have employer group coverage, you should still sign up for Part A. Part A will cost you nothing if you’ve worked for ten years.
 It’s premium-free!
 You’re essentially getting more coverage at no extra cost.

 Should I Enroll in Part B if I’m Still Working?

 Working beneficiaries must choose between staying on their employer’s plan or enrolling in Part B. Unlike Medicare Part A, Part B does have a small monthly premium.

 If you actively work for a company with 20 or more employees, you can delay enrolling in Part B without penalty.
-If your company has fewer than 20 employees, you’ll need to enroll in Part B during your Initial Enrollment Period to avoid being penalized.
+If your company has fewer than 20 employees, you must enroll in Part B during your Initial Enrollment Period to avoid being penalized.

-Remember that the 20-employee benchmark is more of a guideline, not necessarily a rule.
+Remember that the 20-employee benchmark is more of a guideline than a rule.
 That’s why we recommend speaking with your group benefits administrator at your job.

 Employer Coverage and Medicare Part B Work Together